 Paloma: 10.4% Pour Cost

-When the sun is out, the tequila drinkers come out.
-As we approach the spring season, considering driving traffic to your bar or restaurant patio with some fun tequila specials.
-The Paloma, in particular, is a hugely underrated moneymaker.
+When the sun is out, tequila is our go-to.
+As we approach the spring season, consider driving traffic to your bar or restaurant patio with fun tequila specials.
+The Paloma, in particular, is an underrated moneymaker.
 Comprised mostly of grapefruit soda, the drink offers a staggeringly low 10.4% pour cost and can comfortably be priced in the $10-$12 region.
-Between its low cost and high mass-appeal, we could definitely see the Paloma being a major up-and-comer in the summer of 2020.
+Between its low cost and high mass appeal, it's a solid cocktail for bars to include on their menu.